Location: University of Leeds, UK

 We have recently developed methods for the site-specific chemical, enzymatic and genetic modification of cholera toxin to make non-toxic delivery vehicles that can carry large cargoes into cells.
 We have also developed methods which enable the re-engineered proteins to initiate membrane fusion.
-In this project you will investigate how changes in the structure of the proteins affects and controls vesicle crosslinking and fusion.
-You will develop new protein tools for crosslinking and fusing together vesicles and cells that are coated in different types of sugars.
-Through this interdisciplinary project you will develop skills in protein engineering and molecular biology; site-specific chemical modification of proteins; biophysical techniques for measuring the affinity for molecular interactions; fluorescence imaging techniques for studying membrane interactions.
+In this project the ESR will investigate how changes in the structure of the proteins affects and controls vesicle crosslinking and fusion.
+They will develop new protein tools for crosslinking and fusing together vesicles and cells that are coated in different types of sugars.
+Through this interdisciplinary project they will also have the opportunity to develop skills in protein engineering and molecular biology; site-specific chemical modification of proteins; biophysical techniques for measuring the affinity for molecular interactions; and fluorescence imaging techniques for studying membrane interactions.

 Appropriate training will be provided in all areas that are new to the researcher.